York Rite

-The York Rite is one of the appendant bodies of Freemasonry that a Master Mason may join to further his knowledge of Freemasonry.
+The York Rite is also one of the concordant bodies of Freemasonry that a Master Mason may join to further his knowledge of Freemasonry.
 But the York Rite is not found as a single system worldwide, and outside of the United States there are often significant differences in ritual, as well as organization.
-However, in most cases, provided that the Grand Body in question regards the parent "Craft" jurisdiction as regular, each distinct Order has recognised fraternal inter-relations with the respective Grand Body within the York system.
+However, in most cases, provided that the Grand Body in question regards the parent "Craft" jurisdiction as regular, each distinct Order has recognized fraternal inter-relations with the respective Grand Body within the York system.

 York Rite bodies

 Since the York Rite is actually a grouping of separate organizations joined in order, each body operates with relative autonomy.
 And though they are referred to as one rite it is common for individuals to be member of some bodies and not others.
 For example, in many jurisdictions Cryptic Masonry can be skipped allowing the person to be a member of just the Royal Arch and Knights Templar.
 It is also common for non-Christians to join only the Royal Arch and Council of Royal & Select Masters, as the Knights Templar require members to be willing to defend the Christian faith, if needed.
-Membership in the Royal Arch is always required must be kept in order to maintain membership in the other two bodies.
+Membership in the Royal Arch is always required and must be kept in order to maintain membership in the other two bodies.

 Details on the individual bodies are as follows: